 30 acres of preserved native habitats will provide a home to many aquatic and terrestrial species, best seen from our expansive boardwalks.
 Flowering trees and plants will bloom year round amidst sculptures from across the globe.

 Roger and Linda Tetrault began with 27 acres of uplands and wetlands.
-They conceived the idea of creating botanical gardens with world-class sculptures and an art gallery, while still preserving the natural environment and formed the Tetrault Family Foundation to fund and develop this more than $30 million Gardens project.
+They conceived the idea of creating botanical gardens with world-class sculptures and an art gallery, while still preserving the natural environment and formed the Tetrault Family Foundation to fund and develop this project.
 In doing so, this foundation will be providing the people of Charlotte County and beyond through memberships and visitations.
-Through the generosity and vision of the Tetrault Family Foundation, the people of Charlotte County will be able to always enjoy Peace River Botanical & Sculpture Gardens with one of the largest endowments in Florida.
+Through the generosity and vision of the Tetrault Family Foundation, the people of Charlotte County will be able to always enjoy Peace River Botanical & Sculpture Gardens.